 The following FAQs should help to answer some of the most common queries...

-All of our cellophane bags are actually Polypropylene bags and as such CAN be heat-sealed on our impulse heat sealers.
-True Cellophane is not plastic, its actually paper so it cannot be heat sealed at all – It must be glued or crimped but none of our bags are true cellophane.
+All of our clear bags are actually Polypropylene bags and as such CAN be heat-sealed on our impulse heat sealers.
+True Cellophane ™ is not plastic, its actually paper so it cannot be heat sealed at all – it must be glued or crimped, however none of our bags are true cellophane ™.

 Yes, we keep a full range of repair kits for sealing components but any repairs that are "below the case" would be subject to inspection and quotation.
 As the machines are pretty cheap in the first place such "below the case" repairs are usually uneconomical.